 Attracting clients to your reopening

-With the reopening date edging closer and closer, the hair and beauty industry can barely hold back the excitement.
+Reopening your hair or beauty business after another lockdown is a dream come true.
 Salons, home-based and mobile specialists have been waiting in anticipation ever since the lockdown was enforced, and their clients even more so.
-Appointment books are filling up like crazy and stylists and beauticians are rejoicing like it’s the December rush – but not everyone is satisfied with the number of bookings for their reopening.
-A knee-jerk reaction to this situation is obviously looking for ways to attract clients just in time for your reopening, which is just beyond the horizon.
+Appointment books are filling up like crazy and stylists and beauticians are rejoicing – but not everyone is satisfied with the number of bookings for their reopening.
+A knee-jerk reaction to this situation is obviously looking for ways to attract clients.
 So what can you do to encourage more bookings during this time?
-Well, we asked some of our users how they’re responding, and here’s what we learned.
+Well, we’ve asked some of our users how they’re responding, and here’s what we’ve learned.

 Make clients feel safe

 It’s not only salon owners and staff that are afraid to go back to work – customers are beginning to have second thoughts about getting treated during your reopening.
-Put yourself in their shoes – your clients know that you’re going to be busy on reopening day, and the days that follow.
+Put yourself in their shoes – they know that you’re going to be busy on reopening day, and the days that follow.
 They can already imagine people frantically rushing to the salon in order to secure their spot in line, and obviously increasing the possibility of a COVID-19 outbreak.
-So instead of booking the first week or two after your reopening, appointments might start to dribble in at a later time – after all, your customers have been living with 80% regrowth for some time now, so what difference will a week or two make for them?
+So, instead of booking the first week or two after your reopening, appointments might start to dribble in at a later time – after all, your customers are already used to hair and beauty DIY hacks, so what difference will a week or two make for them?

-If you feel that this isn’t enough, consider creating a reopening consultation form that must be filled out prior to each appointment.
-If you use hair and beauty management software like Versum, you can send these consultation forms directly to each client via email.
-Once they fill them out and send them back to you, you must go over them and decide who to treat and who to politely decline.
-Questions such as whether or not a client has been in the presence of someone who has been diagnosed with COVID-19 should be included in your form, in order to avoid having an outbreak.
+If you feel that this isn’t enough, inform them of your mandatory health screening questionnaire that must be filled out prior to each appointment.
+If you use hair and beauty management software like Versum, you can send these in a digital form via your SMS appointment reminder.
+Once they fill them out and send them back to you, your system will inform you whether or not it is safe to treat the customer.
+Questions required by law (UK and Ireland), such as whether or not a client has been in the presence of someone who has been diagnosed with COVID-19, are included in your form.
 Customers will be able to rest easy, knowing that you hold their health in the highest regard.

 Did you know that your grand reopening is also the perfect time to attract new customers?
 You’re not the only hair and beauty business that’s reopening once the lockdown is lifted – your competition is preparing marketing campaigns and offers even while you’re reading this article!
 But the thing is, what happens when their appointment slots fill up?
 Their clients will have to go elsewhere to get their hair and beauty treatments done – and that’s where you come in.
 It’s far less expensive to retain loyal customers (especially with the help of a loyalty program) than it is to gain new ones – but with the lockdown being lifted off of hair and beauty businesses, you have the perfect opportunity to attract new, potential loyal customers.